jake-bladt/uofi/independentstudy/191122-azuredevops.md

 * Agent can run on Windows Server Core, not Windows Nanoserver
 * Host container is mcr.microsoft.com/windows/servercore:ltsc2019.
 Find Microsoft documentation for the PS1 file to set it up as an Azure Devops build host.
 * I need more PowerShell for this.
+* Windows containers use an entirely different isolation method from Linux ones.